 Okay, so we’ve given you all these tips, but how can you put them into practice?
 Grab a travel packing app and start with this sample packing list so you’re not tempted to take anything unnecessary with you.

 - 2 shirts/tops (long-sleeved or short-sleeved as needed for the climate)

 - 2 pants/bottoms (long or short as needed for the climate)

 - 1 jacket (if not wearing and needed for the climate)

 - 1 belt (if you are not wearing one)

-Most travelers would be pleasantly surprised that they can comfortably go for a long weekend, a week, or more with only these few items.
-Of course, the climate and your purpose of travel may call for adjustments to the list, and you may find that bringing a splurge item or two, in addition to these necessities, is no problem.
+Most travelers are pleasantly surprised that they can go for a long weekend, a week, or more with only these few items.
+Of course, the climate and your purpose of travel may require adjustments to the list, and you may find that bringing a splurge item or two, in addition to these necessities, is no problem.

 - Denver travel guide: Where to stay, what to eat, and more